BurdetteLamar/markdown_helper/README.md

 ____
 By default:

-  * Highlighted code blocks are supported for Ruby and XML.
-Your program can add others.
+  * Highlighting is provided for Ruby and XML.
+Your program can add other file types.
   * Text in an ```.md``` file is not disturbed, and falls through for ordinary markdown rendering.
   * Any other included text is made into a code block, without highlighting.

 ## Usage

 ```ruby
 require 'markdown_helper'